-I attached it to my B3-3 by means of a Sniper dovetail to picatinny adapter.
+I attached it to my B3-3 by means of a dovetail to picatinny adapter.
 I’ve been using these adapters to securely mount my optics to rifles that have dovetail rails.
 They really anchor things down well and don’t cost much to boot.

 The illuminated reticle works great and the reticle is perfectly visible without illumination.
 It features a very thin crosshair with lines for holdover.
 Here’s a picture I took of it with my cellphone:

 The picture is a little washed out from the bright sunshine and cheap cellphone camera, but should give you a good idea of what it looks like.
-Unfortunately, there’s no real provision for windage compensation.
+Unfortunately, there’s no real provision on the reticle for windage compensation.
 I adjusted the focus to give me a fairly clear sight picture from 10 to 100 yards.
 This is accomplished by loosening the front locking ring and rotating the front lens.
 Once the desired focus is achieved, tighten the front locking ring to save your setting.

 I’ve ran a tin of pellets through it since mounting and sighting in.
 So far, it has held zero perfectly.
 The reticle is clear and the optics are pretty decent for being such a cheap device.
 The mounting is solid and the adjustment clicks are sharp with no slop.
 There are a couple little issues with this scope that you might want to consider.

 First is the scope adjustment.
 You’ll notice that the direction on the adjustment screw does not agree with the direction on the body of the scope: